yiliu1998/yiliu1998.github.io/software.md

 slug: /software
 ---

-I develop user-friendly software, primarily in the form of R packages, to facilitate the dissemination and application of the methodologies I have proposed.
-These packages are designed to be accessible and intuitive for users from various backgrounds, enabling broader use of our research in practice.
+I develop user-friendly software, primarily in the form of R packages, to facilitate the dissemination of the methodologies I have proposed, enabling broader applications of our research in practice.

 <ol>
 <!--